gvwilson/thirdbit/src/fiction/bear/index.md

 "Guard my back!" the sergeant ordered the prince.
 He spun his horse around and charged at the smugglers.
 Most of the spearmen were struggling to get to their feet.
-As the horsemen around Muddh tried to get their panicky mounts under control, Sergeant Gyalpa charged through them and swung his sword.
+As the horsemen around Mukh tried to get their panicky mounts under control, Sergeant Gyalpa charged through them and swung his sword.

-The prince saw the sergeant's blade connect with the copper hoop that Muddh was still struggling to hold high.
+The prince saw the sergeant's blade connect with the copper hoop that Mukh was still struggling to hold high.
 There was a flash like lightning.
-Muddh and the sergeant both cried out.
+Mukh and the sergeant both cried out.
 The hoop flew through the air.
 When it hit the ground, the earth splashed like water.
 The copper hoop sunk out of sight like a stone thrown into a murky pond.

-The tornado roared in triumph as it felt Muddh's hold over it break.
+The tornado roared in triumph as it felt Mukh's hold over it break.
 It pounced on the smugglers like a cat pouncing on a crippled bird, throwing them this way and that.
-Prince Thokmay saw Muddh leap from his horse an instant before the tornado snatched it up.
+Prince Thokmay saw Mukh leap from his horse an instant before the tornado snatched it up.
 The smuggler scrambled over to the old tree stump and pulled a man-tall mirror off the wagon that was still somehow parked there.
 He propped